This page describes the bus ministry

 steering gearbox.
 In 2005 I removed the drive train to replace engine and

-transmissions seals, the timing belt, clutch, pressure place, and throw-out
+transmissions seals, the timing belt, clutch, pressure place, and throughout

 bearing.